settinghead/risevision-documentation/README.md

 ### Local Development Environment Setup and Installation

 * install the latest version of Ruby on your environment
+* Note: for Windows you need to have Ruby with devkit and python 2 installed, run "gem install jekyll" once these are installed
 * install npm

 * install Bundler
 ```bash